State Street: Using Julia to Identify Best Execution for Foreign Exchange

 “We chose Julia which gives us the expressiveness and development speed of Python and the performance of C with a language and type system that aids and does not impede productivity”

-“BestX is an innovative, cutting-edge technology-led analytics firm, so using the very latest advancements in numerical computing through Julia is a material attraction to us”
+“BestX is an innovative, cutting-edge technology-led analytics team, so using the very latest advancements in numerical computing through Julia is a material attraction to us”

 “We can run almost all our analytics in less than 5ms per trade which is pretty impressive”